camptocamp/c2cwsgiutils/README.md

 Logging
 -------

+Two new logging backends are provided:

-A logging backend is provided to send @cee formatted logs to syslog through UDP.
+* `c2cwsgiutils.pyramid_logging.PyramidCeeSysLogHandler`: to send @cee formatted logs to syslog through UDP.
+* `c2cwsgiutils.pyramid_logging.JsonLogHandler`: to output (on stdout or stderr) JSON formatted logs.

 Look at the logging configuration part of [acceptance_tests/app/production.ini](acceptance_tests/app/production.ini) for a usage example.